 In summary, the workshop not only introduces neurosurgeons world-wide to nuances of neurosurgical training and education in Calgary, but also warmly invites the visitors to western Canadian slopes and rockies, fostering friendship and tourism in the process.
 Cordially hosted by Dr. Garnette Sutherland himself, the event presents both an educational and interactive experience to the local and international neurosurgical communities, such that an international collaborative network of innovative researchers and surgeons is created.
 The event also allows an ideal opportunity to witness the world’s leading edge advanced robotic technologies in development, together with a tour of the 3.0T iMRI clinical operating suite that houses the image-guided neurosurgical robot neuroArm, both designed and developed here in Calgary!

 Applications are welcome from senior neurosurgery residents/fellows and staff.
 Please see the Workshop Agenda below for registration details.

 1st Calgary International DTI Workshop February 2014.

 Project neuroArm Engineer Dr. Yaser Maddahi earns Killam Postdoctoral Scholarship to develop touch-sensitive hand-controller (October 28th, 2015)

 Dr. Garnette Sutherland receives third honour from NASA for Project neuroArm (July 13th, 2015)

-Click here to meet the people behind the NeuroArm project.
+Click here to learn more about the NeuroArm Project.